Looking to do a competitive analysis?

 A B2C company will typically strive for many followers and high engagement, while a B2B will have a more niche and targeted crowd and smaller numbers will be considered a success.

-Web Traffic – A similar logic applies to checking the web traffic using a free tool such as SimilarWeb.
+Web Traffic – A similar logic applies to check the web traffic using a free tool such as SimilarWeb.

 A B2B company may have low numbers of monthly visitors, but what is important is what the trend is (upwards or downwards) over time and, for the competitive consideration, how do they stack up side by side in this analysis.